-- Supervising faculty, and senior-level residents, will provide appropriate levels of clinical supervision in a supportive, and non-retaliatory manner. - Your department will provide you with guidelines, based on ACGME & Joint Commission requirements, for requesting supervision - Your first 6 months will be carefully supervised.
+- Supervising faculty, fellows and seniorlevel residents, will provide appropriate levels of clinical supervision in a supportive, and non-retaliatory manner. - Your department will provide you with specialty specific guidelines for requesting supervision - Your first 6 months will be carefully supervised.
 Following that, you will receive progressive independence based off past performance.